Aleria standoff: Background

 The roots of the modern Corsican conflict can be traced to the assignment by the French public corporation SOMIVAC (Société pour la mise en valeur de la Corse) of fertile lands in the eastern part of the island to pied-noir farmers since 1957.
-The process of chaptalization and adulteration in the production drove down the quality of Corsican wines, and led to a boycott in mainland France's markets.
+The process of chaptalization and adulteration in the production of wine by these plantations drove down the quality of Corsican wines, and led to a boycott in mainland France's markets.
 Corsican nationalists stood by the small wine producers of the island, financially damaged by both the sanctions and the unfair competition.

 Another major crisis erupted in 1972 when waste disposal activities by the Italian chemical company Montedison in the Tyrrhenian Sea put the Corsican fishing industry at risk.
 Demonstrations took place at the capital of Corsica, Ajaccio, supported by leftist and nationalist activists, among them the Action Regionaliste Corse (ARC), a nationalist organization established in 1967 and led by Edmond Simeoni, a physician and activist from Bastia.
 On 15 September 1973, another militant group, the Front Paysan Corse de Liberation (FPCL), carried out a bomb attack in Italian waters against one of the waste-disposal vessels used by Montedison at Follonica Bay, the Scarlino Secondo, using a zodiac boat.
 An Italian court at Livorno eventually declared Montedison's toxic waste disposal illegal on 27 April 1974.